Gaurav Gera

-Gaurav Gera (born 23 September 1973) is an Indian comedian and actor who works in Hindi language films and television series.
-He also worked in Bollywood musical Jhumroo.
+Gaurav Gera (born 23 September 1973) is an Indian comedian and actor who works in Hindi films and television.
+He has also worked in the Hindi musical Jhumroo.
 He is well known for playing the role of Nandu in Jassi Jaisi Koi Nahin.
-Gaurav has been granted exclusive Snapchat filters on multiple occasions to meet up with his fans’ demands.
+He gained further acclaim for his role in the 2025 film Dhurandhar and its sequel Dhurandhar: The Revenge (2026).

 Career

 Television

 Gera started his career with Life Nahin Hai Laddoo on Star Plus and then he played the supporting role as Nandu in Sony TV's show Jassi Jaisi Koi Nahin.
 He also appeared in various shows, Kohi Apna Sa, Baat Hamari Pakki Hai, Babban Bhai v/s Bimla Tai.
 He also played the lead role in Sab TV's show Tota Weds Maina and Colors TV show Mrs. Pammi Pyarelal.
 He was last seen in Colors TV's reality show Comedy Nights with Kapil as Dulari.
 In 2016, he made a cameo in the series Naagin as Chutki.
 He was also a participant on Jhalak Dikhhla Jaa.
-In 2019 he appeared in the Alt Balaji show Boss - Baap of Special Services where he essayed the role of Jignesh.
+In 2019, he appeared in the Alt Balaji show Boss - Baap of Special Services where he essayed the role of Jignesh.

 Films

-Gera made his Bollywood debut with the Hindi movie Kyun...!
+Gera made his Hindi Movie debut with Kyun...!
 Ho Gaya Na, where he played a cameo role.
 In 2008, he played Vinay Pathak's younger brother Vivek in Dasvidaniya.
 He also gave cameo appearances in Chalo Dilli, Woodstock Villa, MP3: Mera Pehla Pehla Pyaar In 2015, he starred in MSG: The Messenger as Bhondu.
+He appeared in the role of Mohammed Aalam in Aditya Dhar's 2025 spy film Dhurandhar and its 2026 sequel Dhurandhar: The Revenge.

 Other media

-Gera is known for a range of characters he essays on his Snapchat and Instagram handles, these include the widely popular Shopkeeper, Chutki, Billi Massi among others.
+Gera is known for a range of characters he essays on his Snapchat and Instagram handles; these include the widely popular Shopkeeper, Chutki and Billi Massi, among others.